-You can also find remote proofreading jobs on various Facebook groups, and if you are thinking of proofreading books, you can try your look at Reedsy.
+You can also find remote proofreading jobs on various Facebook groups, and if you are thinking of proofreading books, you can take a look at Reedsy.

 Once you have gained some experience and can call yourself an established proofreader, you can quickly expect to charge as much as $25 per hour for proofreading.

 The Opportunities Are Endless if You Opt for the Freelance Writing Career

-If writing is where your interest and skill lie, you won’t go broke.
+If writing is where your interest and skills lie, you won’t go broke.

 There are many opportunities you can explore related to this skill.
-And the good news is; all by working from the comfort of your cozy chair at home.
+And the good news is you can do it all by working from the comfort of your cozy chair at home.

-Another significant thing about freelance writing is defining your work hours, rate, and clients.
+Another significant thing about freelance writing is defining your own work hours, rate, and clients.